 The role of a Learning Mentor is to work with pupils of all abilities to reach their full potential by helping them overcome any barriers to their learning.
 Barriers to learning can include many factors such as:

 Staff in school identify pupils who may benefit from working with our Learning Mentor.
-The Learning Mentor will support, help them understand and address the issues which are preventing them from learning.
+Our Learning Mentor, Mr David Haslam, will support, help them understand and address the issues which are preventing them from learning.

 The role is also to work with the families of these children to ensure they have the support to address concerns.
 The value of positive and active involvement by parents cannot be overstated.
 Here at St Stephen's we value strong home-school links.
 Parental support is vital to children's achievements.